baristaGeek/semantica/README.md

 __For real?__

 It's not a game changer or anything.
-This is just a fun experiment that I built to get familiarized with Tree-sitter and pgvector :)
+This is just a fun experiment that I built to get familiarized with Tree-sitter and pgvector :) There's still a lot of room for improvement to achieve high accuracy.

 ## Demo
 Semantica works with 2 very basic functionalities: